Basvdbrink1998/Entry-linking-in-18th-century-VOC-slave-archives/README.md

 This repository contains code used during my masters thesis: Entry linking in 18th century VOC slave archives.

 ## Technologies used
-All code is written in python
+All code is written in Python 3.6

 All requirements can be found in requirements.txt